slarmoo/.github/profile/webServices/startupService/startupService.md

       });
       ```

-   1. Create new endpoints for your back end (service/index.js) that are similar to those created by Simon.
+   1. Create new endpoints for your backend (service/index.js) that are similar to those created by Simon.
    1. Call your endpoints from your frontend code using fetch.
    1. Call third party endpoints from your frontend code using fetch.
 This can be as simple as displaying a quote like Simon does.
-   1. Debug your application by running your back end using VS Code's Node debugger on the service/index.js file and the browser's inspect dev tools to verify it is working correctly.
+   1. Debug your application by running your backend using VS Code's Node debugger on the service/index.js file and the browser's inspect dev tools to verify it is working correctly.
 You will have to run "npm run dev" to get your front end running.
    1. Periodically commit and push your code to GitHub.
    1. Periodically update your startup repository's notes.md file to reflect what you have learned and want to remember.
    1. Push your final version of your project to GitHub.